deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 All four should therefore be considered highly likely to develop Post-Traumatic Stress Disorder in the near future, and should be treated appropriately.
 Depression, anxiety and other conditions also seem probable.

 Doctor Cook is unquestionably the worst case.
 Although his colleagues report that he held together well during their exile and escape, now that he is safe among humans he has lapsed into a catatonic daze.
 His attention can be briefly gained but is difficult to hold.
 Unfortunately, he has also twice now become violent and assaulted base staff.
 He is therefore currently sedated and it is probably worth keeping him on a sedative regime for the time being.
-I have started him on Lorazepam.
+I have started him on lorazepam.
 He violently rejected the assistance of our base chaplain.

 Doctor Chase is superficially in a good mood but she is evasive with regards to the status of her colleague Doctor Wheeler, who is in intensive care, and changes the subject quickly whenever Doctor Wheeler is mentioned.
 Of the four, she spent the longest with the chaplain and requested a rosary, which seems to comfort her greatly.
-Although this is a welcome development, she should be monitored for signs of obsessive behaviour and I have prepared a script for Fluoxetine should it become necessary.
+Although this is a welcome development, she should be monitored for signs of obsessive behaviour and I have prepared a script for fluoxetine should it become necessary.

 Mister Spears is quiet and solemn, and was eager to escape from our infirmary when I spoke to him.
 Despite his malnourished and exhausted condition he seemed anxious to get out of bed and explore, or at least to have some activity to distract him.
 I started him on a low dose of Diazepam, which seemed to help, but he remains restless and finds it difficult to concentrate on anything for long.
 I am told that he threw a book across the room at one point, but he readily calmed down and apologized to the nurse.
-If his restlessness persists, he may need stronger Diazepam.
+If his restlessness persists, he may need stronger diazepam.

 Doctor Choi is objectively in the best condition both physically and mentally.
 He describes his mood as “both high and low” but his emotions and mood seem to be largely appropriate considering his recent history.
 He was very eager to be reunited with his parents, who are en route to Folctha at the time of writing.
 He spoke at length with the chaplain and me about what he should tell his parents and what he should leave out, especially vis-a-vis cannibalism.
 He was quite concerned over what their reaction might be, but did not strike me as inappropriately anxious.
-To be on the safe side, I have prepared a script for Sertraline which I hope will not be necessary.
+To be on the safe side, I have prepared a script for sertraline which I hope will not be necessary.

 I do not anticipate that they will remain in my care beyond this letter.

--Lt.Cmdr.
-K. Mears
+-Lt Cmdr K. Mears
 Counsellor, HMS *Sharman*
 ___